a-v-medvedev/testsuite-automated-ci/README.md

 Used to manually initiate test procedure for a selected target project branch.

-`test` : with no args just starts a test procedure for a HEAD of default branch.
+`test` : with no args just starts a test procedure for a HEAD of default branch (branch name is set in `application.sh`).

 `test BRANCH` : starts the procedure for HEAD of a specific branch.